 Citadel of Pasargadae

-Pasargadae means "camp of Persia" and its buildings were spread over a vast area, similar to the tents of an actual camp.
+Pasargadae means "camp of Persia" and its buildings were spread over a vast area, similar to the tents of an actual military camp.
 Archaeological reconstructions of the likely aspect of the royal quarter show pavilions within an elaborate garden with small ponds and bridges.
+In 2011 UNESCO added the remaining archaeological evidence of the garden and eight other Persian gardens to their list of World Heritage Sites.
+You may wish to see the garden of Chehel Sotun at Ispahan, Bagh-e Dolatabad at Yazd, Bagh-e Eram at Shiraz and Bagh-e Fin at Kashan.
 The construction of the town was completed by Darius the Great, who however was not happy with its design as it did not suit the holding of large ceremonies.
 He therefore decided to build Persepolis, a new capital thirty miles south of Pasargadae.

 The Achaemenid kings made wide use of inscriptions to illustrate their achievements.
 Strangely enough they were written in small characters which could hardly be read from the ground and even placed in hidden positions (unlike those of the Romans).
 At that time the Persians used a cuneiform writing derived from the Babylonian one, but unlike the latter where entire words were represented by a symbol, each character meant a letter and words were separated by a slant sign.
 For this reason an old Persian inscription was longer than an identical one in Elamite or Babylonian.

 Reliefs: (left) man with bull's legs and man with a tail of fish leg; (right) apotropaic genius/angel on a gate leading to a palace.
-It was believed to represent Cyrus the Great, but today this opinion is dismissed as erroneous
+It was believed to represent Cyrus, but today this opinion is dismissed as erroneous

 Reliefs played a major role in the decoration of Achaemenid monuments, but only a few of them have been found at Pasargadae.
 They were probably erased after Persia became a Muslim country, especially those representing human beings.